-“Through studying abroad, I learned much more than I could in a classroom or reading a textbook.” – Natalie Szot, Arcadia University Summer 2017
+“Through studying abroad, I learned much more than I could in a classroom or reading a textbook.” – Natalie Szot, ACES Faculty-Led Program: Service Learning, Child, Family, Health and Agriculture in South Africa Summer 2017

 Natalie’s experience abroad was unforgettable.
 Although she had to do extensive planning, Natalie said it was worth the work.
 “From a small urge of wanting to spend my summer doing something extraordinary to actually looking at all the programs on the Study Abroad website, I would have never guessed in just a couple months I would be halfway across the world.”

 Natalie had to take extra steps in the planning process because she requires a wheelchair.
 As soon as she was accepted into the program she began preparing for her three weeks abroad.
 “This included finding a personal assistant to come with me and assist with activities of daily living, renting a wheelchair, applying for scholarships and making sure all travel arrangements were accessible.”
 Despite having to coordinate additional accommodations, she would absolutely do it all again.